 Welcome back to our blog site, faithful followers as well as new readers.
-If you have any history reading posts on this blog site, then you are well aware that we desire to educate our patients and readers in all manner of health concerns, especially those which pertain to oral health, gum disease, and system diseases, and the relationship between these conditions.
-It is Dr. Scharf’s goal to help our followers understand how gum disease and system diseases are connected, emphasizing prevention and treatment where and when available, and to do so in a manner which is easily understood by our audiences and patients.
+If you have any history reading posts on this blog site, then you are well aware that we desire to educate our patients and readers in all manner of health concerns, especially those which pertain to oral health, gum disease, and systemic diseases, and the relationship between these conditions.
+It is Dr. Scharf’s goal to help our followers understand how gum disease and systemic diseases are connected, emphasizing prevention and treatment where and when available, and to do so in a manner which is easily understood by our audiences and patients.

 New blog series

 Last week, we completed a six-part article series on peptic ulcers and gum disease, pointing out that chronic inflammation, such as that found in gum disease development, is a root cause of many systemic diseases.
 Today, we are beginning a new series of blog posts designed to bridge from the peptic ulcer topic to your overall health.
 Its purpose is to help you understand how untreated gum disease, and the damage it causes, is connected to many chronic and serious health conditions which are running rampant in our world today.
 We invite you to join us as we begin this important discussion.